 Dr. Brown has been very happy with her move north and loves Southeastern New Hampshire.
 Not only is she closer to family, but she is also closer to favorite locales such as the Maine seacoast and Boston.
-She keeps active with many interests outside of work, especially two very important ones, her dogs Cooper and Porter.
+She keeps active with many interests outside of work, especially with her dog Porter.

 Amanda Connor – Practice Manager

 Although she started her career in the hotel industry, it wasn’t long before she realized that veterinary medicine was her true calling!
 Her love for the German Shepherd Dog started her veterinarian medicine career.
 Amanda worked as a Veterinary Technician for 10 years before getting into Veterinary Management.

 Having worked at Manchester Animal Hospital since 2008 as the Hospital Manager, Amanda knows the ins and outs of the veterinary office better than anyone.
 Responsibilities include overseeing the day to day operations of the hospital, maintaining employee records and benefits, overseeing the lay staff and managing all financial aspects of the company.